 It is just an inexplicable trust that someone more than me, is keeping me on track, and has done so, for a long time.

 Someone like a mother, someone like a friend, someone who is my own, someone who is always around whether I am aware of it or not, someone who lets me learn a few lessons, but never lets me get hurt, someone who loves me, but more importantly someone who allows me to be myself.

 That someone, for me, is guru and teacher, messenger of peace, a guide, a mentor, a gentle soul and a loving being.

 Someone who has never taught me directly, but whose living presence we all can feel in the teachings and the teachers, in the discipline and the freedom, in the simplicity and the magic, the energy, the enjoyment, and the fulfillment, and of course in the welcome friendliness and peacefulness, when we come to practice yoga at the Sivananda Centre in Gurgaon.

 Yoga, the foster parent, the guru of all gurus, is watching, and guiding, and showing us the way.

 Salutations and prostrations to my guru for all the blessings.

 Come, and be in the presence of the teachers and gurus gone before us.

-Come, share the gifts of yoga that they have brought for us.
+Come, let us share the gifts that yoga has brought for all of us.